 Then the answer machine kicked in.
 Keeping his voice on an even keel, Angel again reeled off a casual greeting, followed by a request that she call back, then burned inside when she erased the message as soon as he’d broken the connection.

 He’d left for Sunnydale within the hour, spirit lower than it had ever been.
 From then on it had been so easy to let the cold slide back in, the familiar sensation almost a comfort.

-When he’d returned, Spike casually informed him that Buffy had ended her relationship with Riley.
+When he’d returned, Spike casually informed him that Buffy had ended her relationship with the soldier, Riley.
 That was when it truly hit home that he’d made the biggest mistake of his unlife.
 The very thought of picking up where they’d left off had brought a knot of dread in his gut.